 PHOTOGRAPHY, FLIGHT & EXILE IN COLD WAR GERMANY

-A paper from this research will be presented at the Passages of Exile conference, LMU, Munich 9-10 December 2016.
+A paper from this research was presented at the Passages of Exile conference, LMU, Munich 9-10 December 2016.

 This research examines a selection of photographs drawn from the Imperial War Museum, London and the Stasi archive, the latter re-presented in a photographic series by German contemporary photographer Arwed Messmer, which operate as a sanctioned reparative process for the victims.
 These photographs, largely taken by unknown photographers, record the passage of exile travelled and experienced by large numbers of refugees escaping from the oppressive regime of the GDR, many of whom were processed by the Marienfelde Refugee Centre in Berlin.
 These emotive records of loss, despair and fear record the moment of stasis as a state of inbetween-ness, a neither here nor there, reflecting a temporal state of homelessness and unbelonging.
 The ways in which contemporary artists and art historians now interpret these photographs will be considered alongside an analysis of how emotion, memory and trauma are conveyed through the photographic medium.